Barrhead, Alberta: Geography

 The area contains dense stands of spruce, birch, pine and poplar.
 It also has some of the most fertile farmland in the province and is located between two major rivers, the Athabasca River and Pembina River.
 The Paddle River, a tributary of the Pembina River, flows directly through the town Barrhead.
 If you go south and east of town there are low flatlands and river-lands, and to the west of town there is the area's main recreational area, Thunder Lake Provincial Park, approximately 16 km west of the town.
 Thunder Lake is very popular for boating, fishing and camping and is home to many residents from other areas of the province during the summer months.
 The northern parts of the Barrhead region contain thick stands of spruce, pine and tamarack.
 Throughout the county of Barrhead there are also numerous lakes besides just Thunder Lake Provincial Park that are great for camping and fishing.
 There is also a local ski hill with good elevation on the Athabasca River valley.

-Wildlife in the Barrhead area include deer, moose, coyote, black bear, grizzly bear, mountain lion, wolves and the county emblem the great blue heron.
+Wildlife in the Barrhead area include deer, western moose, coyote, black bear, grizzly bear, North American cougar, northwestern wolves and the county emblem the great blue heron.